 Whether you’re on a diet or not, nuts and seeds are the best snacks you can have.
 To find out the effects of having nuts on erectile dysfunction, a group of researchers from Turkey gave 17 men with ED 100 grams of pistachios for three weeks.
 The men reported a significant improvement in their erectile function, ability to orgasm, libido, sexual satisfaction, and overall happiness in life.
 Pistachios contain a high amount of an amino acid that boosts nitric oxide in your body.
 And like almonds, walnuts, and most other nuts are a great source of healthy fats, which are good for your heart and therefore your penis.

 According to a study of more than 3,700 men from the University of Texas Health Science Center at Houston, those who downed the equivalent of 2 to 3 cups of a coffee a day were less likely to report erectile dysfunction (ED) issues than men who skipped their cup of Joe.
+This is because caffeine triggers a series of effects in your body that help the arteries in your penis relax and blood flow to increase, producing an effect similar to ED drugs.

 Peppers, Peaches, And Spinach